Back to Louisiana

 Plain English: The amendment requires public schools to include questions about food insecurity on a residency questionnaire and provides guidelines for distributing the questionnaire, handling responses confidentially, and offering resources to students who need help with food security.

-Plain English: The amendment requires public schools to include questions about food insecurity in the residency questionnaire given to students.
+Plain English: The amendment to HB218 requires public schools to include questions about food insecurity in the residency questionnaire given to students.

 • Public school residency questionnaires must now ask about food insecurity.

-• The official text does not provide details on how these questions should be formulated or what actions will follow from their responses, which limits a full explanation of the amendment's practical implications.
+• The official text does not provide details on how these questions should be formulated or what actions will follow from their responses, limiting a full explanation of the amendment's practical implementation.

-Plain English: The amendment changes how often schools must include questions about food insecurity in their residency questionnaire and removes some existing text related to these questions.
+Plain English: The amendment changes how often schools must include questions about food insecurity in their residency questionnaires and removes some existing text related to these questions.

 • Changes the frequency from unspecified to annually, meaning schools will now ask about food insecurity every year instead of at an undefined interval.

-• Removes lines that previously existed on pages 1 and 2 of the bill.
+• Removes lines that were previously part of the bill regarding food insecurity questions.

-• The exact content removed by deleting lines is not provided in the amendment text, so it's unclear what specific information was deleted.
+• The exact content and nature of the removed text are not provided in the amendment details.

 Plain English: SCAHB218 428 3770 SENATE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by Senate Committee on Education to Reengrossed House Bill No.